-First, you must resolve each Problem at which you have at least one character.
+The first step of the Score Phase is resolving each Problem at which you have at least one character.
 If you have characters at multiple Problems, you may resolve those Problems in any order you wish.

 For each Problem at which you have at least one character, carry out the following steps: